[ Astronomy ] [ Space ] [ StarWimin ] [ NE Asteroids ] [ Ancient Astronomy ] [ Observers ]

 Xuntian Space Telescope (XST)

 Under development at the Changchun Institute of Optics, Fine Mechanics and Physics, Xuntian will orbit near China's Tiangong space station.
 The Xuntian telescope has a 2-meter primary mirror.
-It is scheduled to be launched in December 2023.
+It is scheduled to be launched in 2025.

-Telescope for Orbit Locus Interferometric Monitoring of our Astronomical Neighbourhood (TOLIMAN) - Using astrometry to search for life around Alpha Centauri
+Telescope for Orbit Locus Interferometric Monitoring of our Astronomical Neighbourhood (TOLIMAN) - Using astrometry to search for life around Alpha Centauri.

 Spitzer Space Telescope - formerly SIRTF